fun4seb/GitNotes/2021 ~ Winter/HIST223/HIST223 - Week 3.md

 # HIST223 - Week 3: Early Bronze Age

-# Lecture Notes: Early Cycladic/Early Minoan [3200-1900 BCE]
+# Lecture Notes: Early Cycladic/Early Minoan [3200-1900 BC]
 - **Cycladic** = Aegean Islands (cluster of islands North of Crete)
     - **Obsidian** originated on the island of **Melos**
     - Over time Greeks further explore and populate the islands and discover minerals such as silver, copper, and lead, and lots abundances of **marble**